iuryrosal/ml-exp/README.md

 pip install -e .
 ```

-The result of better_experimentation is written in HTML and CSS, which means a modern browser is required to see it correctly.
+The result of ml_experimentation is written in HTML and CSS, which means a modern browser is required to see it correctly.

 You need [Python 3](https://python3statement.github.io/) to run the package.
 Other dependencies can be found in the requirements files available in `pyproject.toml`.
 You can activate a virtual environment with all the project dependencies, as well as the version, using [Poetry](https://python-poetry.org).